johncoronado/show-pi/README.md

 ## Overview

-This project automates the setup of a Raspberry Pi to serve as a multifunctional utility device in professional production environments.
+This project automates the setup of a Raspberry Pi to serve as a multifunctional utility device in production environments.
 It includes tools for show control, timing, file sharing, and visual overlays.

 ### Key Components